worksmruti2004/Water-Monitering-System-IoT-Project/README.md

 ![OLED](https://img.shields.io/badge/OLED-SSD1306-orange?style=for-the-badge)
 ![Sensors](https://img.shields.io/badge/Sensors-5%20Parameters-green?style=for-the-badge)

-**Real-time water quality analysis using ESP32 — measures Temperature, TDS, Turbidity, pH, and Water Level with live OLED display output.**
+**Real-time water quality analysis using ESP32 — measures Temperature, TDS, Turbidity, pH, and Water Depth with live OLED display output.**

 ---

 ## 📌 Overview

 The **Smart Water Quality Monitoring System** is an embedded IoT project that continuously measures five critical water parameters using an ESP32 microcontroller.
-Sensor readings are displayed live on a **128×64 OLED screen** and logged to the Serial Monitor every 2 seconds.
+Sensor readings are displayed live on a **128×64 OLED screen** and logged to the Serial Monitor.

 Designed for applications such as:
 - 🚰 Drinking water safety checks